jnweiger/testipy/README.txt

 Abstract
 ========

-TurtlePy is a technology independent GUI-testing framework, inspired by SikuliX.
+XTestiPy is a technology independent GUI-testing framework, inspired by SikuliX.
 It interacts with the system under test only through framebuffer output (pixels) and keyboard/mouse input.
 The test script language is python.